Ding Dong!

-Ding Dong! is the debut studio album by Finnish Pop singer Krista Siegfrids.
+Ding Dong! is the debut studio album by Finnish pop singer Krista Siegfrids.
 The album was released in Finland on 10 May 2013 by Universal Music Finland.
-The first single from the album was "Marry Me" and it was released on 1 January 2013.
+The first single from the album was "Marry Me," and it was released on 1 January 2013.
 The album peaked at number 19 on the Finnish Albums Chart.

 Critical reception

 The album drew comparisons to the music of Katy Perry and Ke$ha.
 James Sayer of ESC Views reviewed the album, describing it as being "full of the same quirky, high-octane pop that has quickly characterized Krista's musical style".

 Commercial performance

-The album entered the Finnish Albums Chart at number 24, it climbed to number 19 in its second week.
-The album spent five weeks in the chart, peaking at number 19.
+The album entered the Finnish Albums Chart at number 24, and it climbed to number 19 in its second week.
+The album spent five weeks on the chart, peaking at number 19.